GunelMC/GunelMC/README.md

 - Successfully delivered on one of the high-priority projects in [Gallup](https://www.gallup.com/corporate/212381/who-we-are.aspx), after quickly researching large amounts of data in multiple languages within a short deadline.
 See reference on my [Linkedin page](https://www.linkedin.com/in/gunelmehdiyeva/).
 - Authored a research report on market analysis and macro-economic evaluation of US-Azerbaijan trade relationship while working at the [United States-Azerbaijan Chamber of Commerce](https://www.usacc.org) in Washington DC, USA.
 - Successfully completed a data science project within a week using R programming language to perform sentiment analysis on Twitter data after scraping tweets using Twitter API Tweepy to predict who would win the Oscars in 2017.
-- Scored a 690 (85th percentile globally) on [Graduate Management Admission Test (GMAT)](https://en.wikipedia.org/wiki/Graduate_Management_Admission_Test) exam, a computer adaptive test intended to assess analytical and quantitative reasoning skills (among others) within a month of preparation while working full time.
+- Scored a 690 (85th percentile globally) on [Graduate Management Admission Test (GMAT)](https://en.wikipedia.org/wiki/Graduate_Management_Admission_Test) exam, a computer adaptive test intended to assess analytical and quantitative reasoning skills within a month of preparation while working full time.

 #### Strong Project Management and Organisational skills